AnthonyD973/Inf8500Tp2Container/README.md

 ./Inf8500Tp2Container
 ```

+You can run this script again if you want to create a brand new container.

 ### Interacting with the container

 #### Getting into a container

 If everything happened correctly, the last line printed by the `Inf8500Tp2Container` script will be a rather long ID ; something like `78ef1ba64dc359faef3402bf9a8507fe367dc7f71096178c619a19bbb1202df5`.
 This is the running container's ID.

 The code of the TP2 will be in `/root/Git/INF8500-TP2/work` inside the container.
 There also is an example crave/FC4SC project in `root/Git/INF8500-TP2/bruleurs`.
-Don't forget to execute the `systemC_setup` and/or the `my_path` and `my_setup` scripts before running `make`.
+Don't forget to run `source my_setup` before running `make`.

 ```bash
 containerId="<THE CONTAINER'S ID>"